russellmorley/WebApplicationAuthenticationExperiment/readme.md

 which could, for example, use the authenticating user's **external unique id** to determine (e.g. by checking a subscriber db table) if the user is a subscriber before considering the authentication successful.
-- Includes a base hub class `WebApplicationAuthenticationExperiment.Subscriber.SubscriberHub` that obtains the connecting user's **external unique identifier** which can be used, for example, to query a tenant DB then add the connection the signalr/websocket tenant group for sending messages just to connected tenant users.
+- Includes a base hub class `WebApplicationAuthenticationExperiment.Subscriber.SubscriberHub` that obtains the connecting user's **external unique id** which can be used, for example, determine (e.g. by querying a tenant db) the user's tenant then add the connection to the signalr/websocket group for the tenant so messages can be sent to just connected tenant users (e.g. to update the UI's alarm display).
 - React Authenticator and Listener are both implemented as Typscript classes so they can be easily reused in other Typescript applications.
 - Implementation of React `useEffect` in `App.tsx` correctly deals with signed in and signed out state.
 - Shows how to configure Vite to proxy api requests to the back end without hardcoding endpoint urls by using an Aspire